ChrisForti/devops-trifecta/README.md

 ## These tasks are designed to help develop skills in automating infrastructure setup, managing cloud resources using virtiualization, and containerization tools.
 All of which are essential competencies in DevOps.

 - Virtualization being a snapshot of an entire working computer.
-- containerization being a snapshot of a working operatiing sysytem.
+- containerization being a snapshot of a working operating sysytem.

 [pdf flow chart](/assests/Project-Illustration.pdf)